leockl/tool-ahead-of-time-ts/README.md

 It essentially works by reformatting the output response of the model into a JSON parser and passing this on to the relevant tools.

-This repo showcases an example with DeepSeek-R1 671B (hosted on the OpenRouter platform), which isn't currently supported with tool calling by LangChain and LangGraph (as of 16th Feb 2025).
+This repo showcases an example with DeepSeek-R1 671B, which isn't currently supported with tool calling by LangChain and LangGraph (as of 16th Feb 2025).

 ## Features ğŸŒŸ